 Wisconsin is committed to ensuring low-income students and students of color 19 are not taught at disproportionate rates by ineffective, out-of-field, or inexperienced teachers.
 To that end, Wisconsin created a state-level equity plan that we have spent the last two years implementing.
 20 The plan, approved by the U.S. Department of Education, continues to be implemented with an analysis focused on schools that receive Title I, Part A funds.
+Appendix F has the data from our most recent analysis pursuant to this plan and updated to reflect the categories of teachers required under the ESSA.

-The DPI will be providing data to all Title I, Part A schools in an individual district report that will be uploaded into our secure portal (SAFE) indicating the schools flagged for disproportionality in terms of the rates at which low-income students and students of colar are taught by ineffective, out-of-field, or inexperienced teachers in schools receiving Title I, Part A funds.
+The DPI is building a system to provide the data referenced in Appendix F this school year to all Title I, Part A schools in an individual district report that will be uploaded into our secure portal (SAFE) indicating the schools flagged for disproportionality in terms of the rates at which low-income students and students of color are taught by ineffective, out-of-field, or inexperienced teachers in schools receiving Title I, Part A funds.
 LEAs will review that data, along with local data on educator effectiveness, teacher attendance, and other relevant information, to evaluate placement of students.
 This information will be used to develop a plan for eliminating this disproportionality and ensuring that low-income students and students of color that have the most need are placed with the highest quality teachers.

 In its state plan, tThe WDPI primarily utilized state-level data, given its longitudinal nature and completeness, for the data analysis that was the foundation of our equity plan.
 Specifically, WDPI leveraged data from three state data systems: the fall staffing report, teacher licensure database, and the Individual Student Enrollment System.
 The PI-1202 Fall Staffing Report is an annual report on the staff in schools and their assignments.
 These data are longitudinally linked from year to year, allowing for individual teachers to be examined as their assignment, school, or district changes.
-These data were then combined with data from the Wisconsin teacher licensing database to determine the licensure status of teachers in the PI-1202 data.
-Finally, these data elements were compared to school-level student attributes from the Wisconsin Individual Student Enrollment System (ISES), part of the state's Statewide Longitudinal
+These data were then combined with data from the Wisconsin teacher licensing database